daatg/devops-class-router/README.md

 # Addendum for Final Submission

 `/router/` - contains the Rust load-balancer application and associated files.

-`/coffee-project/` - contains the Coffee web app and Docker containerization `/.github/workflows/` contains the github Actions workflows, which require the setup of self-hosted runners.
+`/coffee-project/` - contains the Coffee web app and Docker containerization.

+`/.github/workflows/` contains the github Actions workflows, which require the setup of self-hosted runners.
 I could not get my VCL instances to run these properly.

 Ansible playbooks are contained top-level, and split into app deployment and router deployment. `deploy-all.yaml` does what it says on the tin.

 To run `deploy-all.yaml`, there is a Dockerfile top-level that can be built via `docker build . --tag deploy`.
 To run it, run `docker run -v {PATH TO YOUR SSH FOLDER}:/root/.ssh deploy`.

 Lastly, to test the router locally, enter the `/router/` subdirectory and run `RUST_LOG=info cargo run`.

 # Problem Statement